Hypothetical project in The Everyman Liverpool

 Here I chose to re-interpret a classic Restoration play in order to re-contextualise it for a modern audience.
-I chose the 1920s, an era for vast change the world over, where women were gaining power and a voice within the world however still lacked many of the same rights as men.
+I chose the 1920s, an era for vast change the world over, where women were gaining power and a voice within the world, however they still lacked many of the same rights as men.

-The characters names are very expressionate of their personality traits such as Lord Brute, the abusive husband, Heartfree, the love interest, and Lady Fanciful the female opposition.
+The characters names are very expressive of their personality traits such as Lord Brute, the abusive husband, Heartfree, the love interest, and Lady Fanciful the female opposition.
 These themes run throughout the costume designs, allowing the playful nature of these names to come through in the designs.
 I based the technique for drawing up the designs on traditional fashion illustrations from the time period.
 This was very helpful, allowing me to explore new methods of working as well as pulling me out of my comfort zone.
-Here I descovered that technique is not only enjoyable but also effective in its outcome.
+Here I discovered that this technique is not only enjoyable but also effective in its outcome.